The Best Treehouse Accommodation in Australia for a Magical Stay Among the Treetops

 Daintree Eco Lodge

-To live out your Jungle Book fantasies, book this lodge in the heart of the Daintree.
-Daintree Eco Lodge features 15 eco-chic treehouses (known as ‘banyans’), as well as a restaurant that juts out over the rainforest lagoon and – the clincher – its very own waterfall.
-And while it feels like you’ve escaped civilisation, Port Douglas isn’t too far away for a day trip.
-A quintessential treehouse accommodation in Australia to add to your bucket list.
+To live out your Jungle Book fantasies, book a stay at this lodge in the heart of the Daintree.
+Daintree Eco Lodge features 15 eco-chic treehouses — known as ‘banyans’ — along with a restaurant that extends over the rainforest lagoon and, the clincher, its very own waterfall.
+And while it feels like you’ve escaped civilisation, Port Douglas is just a short trip away.
+A quintessential treehouse escape in Australia, it’s a must-add to your bucket list.

 3189 Mossman-Daintree Road, Daintree, QLD